 How to CREYATE Partnerships in Research with Young People

 Synopsis: Have you ever wondered about the journey of youth advocacy from inception to impact?
-In this session, we will delve into the essential phases of becoming a youth advocate, emphasizing the importance of collaboration with young people in research initiatives.
-We will look at how to effectively engage youth in the research process, ensuring their voices are heard and valued.
-The seminar will cover strategies for fostering teamwork, building trust, and facilitating meaningful dialogue among young advocates.
-Join us to inspire the next generation of youth advocates!
+In this session, we delved into the essential phases of becoming a youth advocate, emphasizing the importance of collaboration with young people in research initiatives.
+We looked at how to effectively engage youth in the research process, ensuring their voices are heard and valued.
+The seminar covered strategies for fostering teamwork, building trust, and facilitating meaningful dialogue among young advocates.

 • What are the crucial steps involved when forming a youth reference group?